Basic Approach to Corporate Governance

 - Jan 2021

-- Representative Director, Kawasumi Laboratories, Inc. (now SB Kawasumi Laboratories Inc.) (to the present)
+- Representative Director, Kawasumi Laboratories, Inc. (now SB Kawasumi Laboratories Inc.)

 - Apr 2023